GreenPioneer/testmsjs/README.md

 ## Modules

 We have implemented modules with a specific file naming convention for server & client side coding.
 Each module has a unique such as `blog`.
-Inside of each module you specific files named as such `UNIQUE_NAME.FILE_TYPE_IDENTIFIER.FILE_EXTENSION` some examples on the frontend  include :
+Inside of each module you specific files named as such `UNIQUE_NAME.FILE_TYPE_IDENTIFIER.FILE_EXTENSION`

+Examples on the frontend  include :

 - `blog.controller.js`
 - `email.controller.js`
 - `blog.factory.js`